YaWK/yawk.io/README.md

 If you like, you can get a sneak peak - feel free to download the latest current development version from GitHub: <br>
 <br><b>https://github.com/YaWK/yawk.io/archive/master.zip</b>
 <br><br>
-But please consider - YaWK is is in constant development and underlies <i>nearly daily changes</i>.
+But please consider - YaWK is in constant development and underlies <i>nearly daily changes</i>.
 Due this fact it can not be guaranteed that everything work in this test version as expected.
 You may <i>possibly</i> encounter some major or minor warnings or bugs.
 <br><br>
 Before YaWK will be officially released, you will always get the current development version.
 After the first version is officially released, there will be a seperate development branch.
 You should wait for the official first release before you use YaWK in productive environment.
 I'm happy about comments, stars, followers and / or code contributions.
 Thank You!
 <hr>